Possible Bearish Inside Day Candle Pattern Detected for Servicenow Inc (NYSE:NOW) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Servicenow Inc (NYSE:NOW)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Servicenow Inc (NYSE:NOW) based on the price action in the company's shares.
-Today's price range of $341.00 and $347.96 is within yesterday's high and low of the day.
+Yesterday's price range of $336.00 and $351.00 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Servicenow Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 ServiceNow, Inc. provides enterprise information technology (IT) management software.
 The Company designs, develops, and produces prepackaged computer software, cloud services, and IT service management platform.
 ServiceNow serves customers throughout the United States.